 To assist us in achieving our goals we routinely work with various partners including the Montana SHPO, Montana History Foundation, Montana Preservation Alliance, National Park Service, and Town of Virginia City and numerous other private individuals, groups, and public institutions.
-Over the last 22-years, these partners have provided a range of supports services to us, including funding, technical advice, and hands-on labor.
-As part of on-going stewardship efforts we will continue to cultivate and expand these relationships.
-In response to previous state review board feedback encouraging the MHC to "re-establish the required qualified professionals (historic preservation specialist and staff archeologist) to manage the significant heritage properties under the care of the MHC", we maintain close working relationships with the Town of Virginia City's Historic Preservation Program and various private cultural resource management professionals, including a regional archeological consulting firm.
-Please refer to the Special Initiatives and Compliance sections of this report for further details.
+Over the last 24 years, these partners have provided a range of supports services to us, including funding, technical advice, and hands-on labor.
+As part of on-going stewardship efforts, we will continue to cultivate and expand these relationships.
+In response to previous state review board feedback encouraging the MHC to "re-establish the required qualified professionals (historic preservation specialist and staff archeologist) to manage the significant heritage properties under the care of the MHC", we maintain close working relationships with the Town of Virginia City's Historic Preservation Program and various private cultural resource management professionals, including regional archeological consultants and architectural firms.
+To round out our team and help coordinate future preservation activities, we are currently pursuing the creation of a new Cultural Resource Manager position.
+If approved, this will be our first new FTE staff position in almost 10 years.
+Please refer to the Section 5.
+Compliance of this report for further details.